garrandall/popular-music-data/tracks/2-reasons-trey-songz-t-i-.md

-I only came for the bitches and the drinks (Uh-huh), bitches and the drinks  (That Right) For the bitches, Ca-Came for the bitches and the drinks (Uh-huh), bitches and the drinks  (Alright) (Baby Whatcha Came For) (Aahh) Baby get ya glass up (Get Ya Glass Up) I only came for the bitches and the drinks Baby get ya ass up (Get Ya Ass Up) that's what I came for (Yeahhh)
+I only came for the bitches and the drinks (Uh-huh), bitches and the drinks  (That Right) For the bitches, Ca-Came for the bitches and the drinks (Uh-huh), bitches and the drinks  (Alright) (Baby Whatcha Came For) (Ah) Baby get ya glass up (Get Ya Glass Up) I only came for the bitches and the drinks Baby get ya ass up (Get Ya Ass Up) that's what I came for (Yeahhh)

-I see ya trying to handcuff her on the street, stop tripping you can't control that freak (Whoa) Ain't nobody gotta body like hers, ghetto booty but she came from the burbs Gotta dark skinned girl dancing on me (Dancing On Me), 2 white girls dancing on me (Dancing On Me) Bad yellow-bone (Bone), yeah in my zone, waitress keep coming back so you know we hella gone (Ooohh)
+I see ya trying to handcuff her on the street, stop tripping you can't control that freak (Whoa) Ain't nobody gotta body like hers, ghetto booty but she came from the burbs Gotta dark skinned girl dancing on me (Dancing On Me), 2 white girls dancing on me (Dancing On Me) Bad yellow-bone (Bone), yeah in my zone, waitress keep coming back so you know we hella gone (Oh)

 I only came here for 2 Reasons, I-IIII can't lie (Whatcha came for)